raghavagps/FluSPred/README.md

 - See How to Use to find instructions for running the program.

 ### How to Use

+#### Installing dependencies

+Use the command `pip install -r requirements.txt` to install the library dependencies in the terminal.
+This step will install all required dependencies in your system.
+After this step, your system is ready to run the program.

+#### Running the program

 Run `python main.py -h` for instructions regarding running of the program.

 It will output in this,